tablelandnetwork/js-tableland/README.md

 # Background

-The @tableland/sdk library provides a minimal client and SDK that implements the D1Database interface on top of the @tableland network.
+The `@tableland/sdk` library provides a minimal client and SDK that implements the D1Database interface on top of the Tableland network.
 It can be used as a drop-in replacement to work with many community-created D1 tools and libraries.
-It also comes with a set of helper utilities for working with @tableland.
+It also comes with a set of helper utilities for working with Tableland.

 # Usage